NHS Trusts, Local Authorities, Health and Social Care

 Current and recent projects

-• 2023 (ongoing): Restorative practice programme with University Hospitals of Morecambe Bay NHS Foundation Trust teams, introducing and embeding restorative practice to enhance team cohesion.
+• 2021 (ongoing): Restorative and relational practice programme with University Hospitals of Morecambe Bay NHS Foundation Trust with clinical and operational leaders, managers and staff.

-• 2023 (ongoing): Restorative practice partner with Nottingham Children’s Integrated Service, introducing and embedding service-wide training and development.
+• 2023 – 2025: Restorative practice partner with Nottingham Children’s Integrated Service, introducing and embedding service-wide training and development.

-• 2023 (ongoing): Whose service implementation of restorative practice with Birmingham Early Help teams.
+• 2023 – 2024: Whole service implementation of restorative practice with Birmingham Early Help teams.

 • 2015–17: Training provider with Leeds City Council towards Leeds becoming a Restorative City.